paperbonsai/breakdance-hide-topbar/README.md

 - Hides the topbar on demand
 - Adds a 'show' button to toggle the topbar back on
+- Adds a 'close' button to elements panel
 - Ensures sidebars are always visible

 ## Installation